 Every year, heart disease is responsible for one of every four deaths in the U.S. according to the CDC.

 It’s commonly known that high-fat foods like meat, particularly red meat, contribute to high cholesterol, which clogs arteries and causes heart disease.
-Medication can control cholesterol levels and mitigate the symptoms of heart disease, but using food as medicine plays a powerful role in keeping hearts healthy as well.
+Medication can control cholesterol levels and mitigate the symptoms of heart disease, but to eat your food as medicine certainly plays a powerful role in keeping hearts healthy as well.

 Harvard researchers have discovered that a Mediterranean-style diet cut heart attacks and deaths by 70% in a sample group.
 The Mediterranean diet, which focuses on fruits, vegetables, whole grains and lean protein, proved even more effective than the more restrictive diet recommended by the American Heart Association.
 The study demonstrates that eating healthy doesn’t have to mean bland or boring — heart-healthy choices can be just as delicious and easy to prepare as their unhealthy counterparts.